 Yes.
 You can leave and re-enter Australia any number of times while the visa is valid.

-You can undertake temporary employment in Australia for up to six months with any one employer.
+You can undertake temporary employment in Australia for the duration of your visa with any one employer.
 You can also study for up to four months.
+These rules are subject to change, visit the Department of Home Affairs website to view the latest updates.

 There are heavy penalties if your Working Holiday visa expires and you have not left Australia or applied for another visa.
 You may also not be allowed to return to Australia for a period of time.
 Get more information on the options available to you if your visa is expiring or has expired.